 Primary residence Wynn Vale, Australia

-Director since 2014

-Age 61

-Independent

 Ms. Reed is a director of ATCO Australia Pty Ltd. In December 2021, Ms. Reed was appointed Chair of the Spark Infrastructure Group and also joined the boards of Victoria Power Networks PTY and SA Power Networks Partnership and their wholly owned subsidiaries.
+She is also a director of Bass Oil Limited, an Australian-listed oil producer that holds a majority interest in eight permits in the Cooper Basin.